Harvard Revoked Admission Offers To At Least 10 Students After They Posted Offensive Memes

 The university's decision to pull student admission offers over what they shared in a private messaging group has divided some students as colleges across the country struggle with how to protect free speech that is deemed offensive or inflammatory.

 Luca told the Crimson that she believes students can post what they want because they have the right to do so.
-“I don’t think the school should have gone in and rescinded some offers because it wasn’t Harvard-affiliated, it was people doing stupid stuff,' she said.
+“I don’t think the school should have gone in and rescinded some offers because it wasn’t Harvard-affiliated, it was people doing stupid stuff," she said.

 Saul Urbina-Johanson, a current junior, noted another Facebook meme group called "Harvard Memes for Elitist 1% Tweens," in which people joke about pop culture, politics, and campus life.
-The group, which now has about 30,000 members, also caused controversy last year after some members called for more regulation of posts that "played into racial stereotypes or targeted marginalized groups, while the other championed freedom of expression," according to an article in the Harvard Crimson magazine, Fifteen Minutes.
+The group, which now has about 30,000 members, also spurred controversy last year after some members called for more regulation of posts that "played into racial stereotypes or targeted marginalized groups, while the other championed freedom of expression," according to an article in the Harvard Crimson magazine, Fifteen Minutes.

 "I think there is a mutual understanding that cracking jokes at the expense of marginalized identities is not welcomed at Harvard," Urbina-Johanson told BuzzFeed News.

-However, the incoming freshman notes that sharing memes, which are often racy or offensive, is now synonymous with social media—especially on college campuses, where students at schools like Columbia, Yale, and Stanford participate in "meme wars"
+However, the incoming freshman notes that sharing memes, which are often racy or offensive, is now synonymous with social media — especially on college campuses, where students at schools like Columbia, Yale, and Stanford participate in "meme wars."

-"Obviously for these Harvard kids I expected a higher level of decency and although none of the memes targeted any of my personal demographics I did still find the memes offensive," he said.
-"There's a broader desensitization to these tyeps of memes so while I found it alarming that these were future classmates posting these I was not as surprised as I should have been."
+"Obviously for these Harvard kids I expected a higher level of decency, and although none of the memes targeted any of my personal demographics, I did still find the memes offensive," he said.
+"There's a broader desensitization to these types of memes, so while I found it alarming that these were future classmates posting these, I was not as surprised as I should have been."

 BuzzFeed News reporter Katie Notopoulous contributed to this report.